soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

   Lemur lemur = new Lemur();
   Object lemurAsObject = lemur;
   ```
-- Even though the Lemur object has been assigned a reference with a different type, the object itself has not changed (ans exists as Lemur object in memory).
+- Even though the Lemur object has been assigned a reference with a different type, the object itself has not changed (and exists as Lemur object in memory).
 - What change is the ability to access methods within the Lemur class with the `lemurAsObject` reference.
   - Without an explicit cast back to Lemur, we no longer have access to Lemur properties of the object.
 - So, the rules are: